-Cork’s local business community has sought reassurances from the Government in light of what they see as a slow response to the recent floods and bad weather that have hit the People’s Republic.
+Cork’s local business community has sought reassurances from the Government in light of what they see as a yet another slow response to the recent flooding and bad weather that has hit the People’s Republic.

 An unforeseen consequence of the floods has resulted in a number of locals putting up deadly pictures of themselves ‘making do’ in the current conditions.
 Have you seen the one of your man at the atm?

 In the Dáil earlier this week the Taoiseach is reported to have said ‘sure Venice got used to it’ after claims that a comprehensive flood defence system would cost well in excess of €250 million.

 “Jesus, really? €250 million?
 How many buckets to they need?” spouted the Taoiseach under his breath, clearly shocked by the figures.

 A committee is now being set up to investigate whether it will be cheaper in the long run to promote Cork as a ‘Venice of the south west’.